Meet our Team

 Meet the dedicated team behind the Sarah Jane Charitable Trust.

 Meet the dedicated team behind the Sarah Jane Charitable Trust.
-Our three Trustees, Lindy Goldkorn, Gabriella Brooke and Leah Goldkorn, along with our Executive Administrator Sarah Whitney, bring a wealth of individual experience to our shared aim of supporting the mental well-being of vulnerable people through community driven projects.
+Our three Trustees, Lindy Goldkorn, Gabriella Brooke and Leah Goldkorn, along with our Executive Administrator Lisa O’Donnell, bring a wealth of individual experience to our shared aim of supporting the mental well-being of vulnerable people through community driven projects.

 WHO WE ARE